LANNY

 p61 (Lanny's mum, whose name we still haven't learned yet, is speaking):

 One morning, I heard a little scream.
 A pained noise.
 Animal rasping.
 I couldn't tell where it was coming from.
 I didn't know what to do.
 I felt I needed a rural life-advice number I could call.
-Hello, there is tiny screaming, there is a small beast whining, and I am a depressed out-of-work actress and my husband is a city slicker who wouldn't know a cow from a boar.
+Hello, there is tiny screaming, there is a small beast whining, and I am a depressed out-of-work actress and my husband is a city slicker who wouldn't know a cow from a boar.1) Actress?
+An actress who never hears or even thinks her own name?
+2) What's your husband got to do with what happens?
+3) ::eyeroll:: MEN WRITING WOMEN: WOMEN ARE NOT ALWAYS THINKING ABOUT US.
+GET OVER IT.

 The next page and a half aren't pleasant.